elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 ## Metadata Filtering

-- __metadata__ = Extra fields in the vector database whicha contains additional information about the vector embeddings
+- __metadata__ = Extra fields in the vector database which contains additional information about the vector embeddings
 - __filtering out__ vector embeddings before doing the similarity search based on __metadata fields__
-- metadat could be: dates, times, genres, categories, names types, descriptions, etc.
+- metadata could be: dates, times, genres, categories, names types, descriptions, etc.
 - works as a "WHERE" statement in an SQL query

 ## Metadata Filtering